Book Review Snoop Vision One

 Arguably, the most interesting part of the book is the chapter and section about ‘Self-Verification Theory’.
 This details how people can project an image of themselves which reflects how they see themselves (rather than how they want others to see them).

-Ultimately, while I have no doubt that people will be able to pick up some behavioural traits from someone’s desk or music taste, this book just stated the obvious and used examples that seemed to be the exception rather than the rule in order to highlight findings from his own research.
-One of the things I got from the book is that, some people often exaggerate their traits and others will fabricate their traits based on how they want others to see them.
+Ultimately, while I have no doubt that people will be able to pick up some behavioural traits from someone’s desk or taste in music, this book just states the obvious and uses examples that seem to be the exception rather than the rule to highlight findings from his own research.
+One thing I got from the book is that some people exaggerate their traits, and others fabricate them based on how they want others to see them.

 Keep up to date with the latest news from Vision One.